mguery/mguery/README.md

 (as in Mar-GEE)

 I'm a self-taught techie with 5+ years of admin/customer support and business consulting experience.
-Interested in Implementation Engineer or Technical Project Coordinator/Manager roles.
+Interested in Implementation Engineer, Business System Analyst, Technical Project Coordinator roles.

 Here's what I'm up to: